peternicholls/Adlington-New-Town/README.md

 5. **Private equity vs public interest**
    - The main landowner is a **Belport–Revcap private equity joint venture**.
 Their first legal duty is to investors, not to residents.
    - We have seen in the high street that private equity often extracts value quickly and moves on, leaving communities with the fallout.
-That model is **not suitable for planning and running a town**.
+That model is **not suitable for planning and running a t[...]

 6. **Alternative approach**
    - If new homes are needed, they should be: